Looking for a great outdoor activity? Photograph some of Melbourne’s stunning landmarks and spice up your Instagram game.

 Royal Botanic Gardens' stunning scenery

 Appropriately named, Ornamental Lake is a picturesque spot nestled within Royal Botanic Gardens.
 Home to a cluster of distinct islands, the lake is a fantastic sunny picnic spot in all seasons.
 Snap a pic of Guilfoyle’s Volcano.
 Constructed in 1876, this historic water reservoir captures panoramic views of the city.
 Take a lunch break and feast on ricotta hotcakes overlooking the lake at The Terrace.
+You might even see the punting boat cruising by.
 Then explore other picture-perfect spots like Fern Gully, the Bird’s Nest, the Grotto, and the arid garden.

 Magical spaces in Fitzroy Gardens